 This is the message of John 1:18.
 Christ, the Son, is in the bosom of the Father!
 It doesn’t say He was in the bosom of the Father again, which was what it would say if He had been in the bosom of the Father before as the Word.
 Why?
 Because now there is an expanded, family vision!
 Billions of human beings can now be brought into the God Family.
 Jesus Christ has totally embraced the family relationship.
 He is not going off on His own, doing His own thing.
 He has already proved Himself for all eternity that He’ll be loyal to God.

 The more you study this, the harder it will be for you to remain in your seat!

-God wants us in His family.
-He came to this Earth to open up the family of God to man—to invite man into His family.
-This was radically different to anything He ever did with the angels—but this was now the ultimate and supreme plan of God—a plan that not even God could exceed in greatness.
-The plan of recreating Himself!
+God wants us in His Family.
+He came to this Earth to open up the Family of God to man—to invite man into His Family.
+This was radically different from anything He ever did with the angels—but this was now the ultimate and supreme plan of God—a plan that not even God could exceed in greatness.
+The plan of re-creating Himself!

 Who could write such an astounding truth?
-It would have to be someone like John, who really got to know the Logos, while He was on Earth, in a way that most of the other disciples didn’t quite understand and measure up to.
+It would have to be someone like John, who really got to know the Logos, while He was on Earth in a way that most of the other disciples didn’t quite understand nor measure up to.